KDLD: Indie 103.1

 In March 2006, Dicky Barrett of The Mighty Morning Show was dismissed by the station.
 He was replaced by Joe Escalante, who called his show "The Last Of The Famous International Morning Shows".
 Escalante's morning show included daily appearances by film director David Lynch, who served as weatherman, and actor Timothy Olyphant, who served as a sports commentator.
 The show also featured a weekly wine tasting and education hour called "Wino Wednesday", and hosted a number of celebrity guests including Crispin Glover, Christina Ricci, Pat Buchanan, Will Ferrell, Maynard James Keenan, Werner Herzog, Phil Donahue, Kristen Stewart, Harry Shearer, Dennis Hopper, and Andy Dick.

 In February 2007, program director Michael Steele left and was replaced by Max "Mad Max" Tolkoff of XETRA-FM (Tijuana/San Diego, "91X") fame.
 On August 19, 2008, station manager Dawn Girocco announced her departure from the station.
 Starting in October 2008, longtime specialty shows were either dropped ("Feel My Heat", "Community Service", "Head Trip", "Big Sonic Heaven", "Camp Freddy Radio") or moved to weekends ("Harmony in My Head").
 Upon the cancellation of his roots music show "Watusi Rodeo," Chris Morris accused the station of "now being styled as KROQ Jr." in an effort to increase the station's ratings.

 In November 2008, Escalante stated he was giving up the morning show but would continue to host an expanded two-hour version of his legal-advice show, "Barely Legal Radio."

 On January 15, 2009, Entravision made the decision to drop the "Indie" format.
 At 10 a.m. that day, after departing station personalities bade farewell to listeners, "Indie" signed off with versions of "My Way" by both Frank Sinatra and Sid Vicious.
 A 5-song loop and a pre-recorded message urging listeners to listen to the station online was then repeated on the air until midnight on January 17, 2009.
+The old show continued to air as indie1031.com, an Internet radio program.

 References to "Indie 103.1" were seen in the Fox TV show The O.C., the movie Grandma's Boy, and the MTV show Punk'd.

-Spanish language formats
+Spanish-language formats

 After the demise of "Indie", the simulcast flipped to regional Mexican as "103.1 El Gato".
 The format would later shift to Spanish adult hits as "José".
 On January 8, 2018, KDLD and KDLE dropped Spanish adult hits and reverted to the regional Mexican format as "La Tricolor".

 On July 26, 2018, at 10:04 a.m., "Super Estrella" returned on 103.1 featuring a Rock en español format.

 On December 16, 2019, KDLD/KDLE changed their format to Mexican cumbia, branded as "Viva 103.1".